By Abby Vinas

 Pimples and blemishes plague most people at least once in their life.
-From early teens to late in life, some people can’t seem to rid their skin of those nasty red marks, whiteheads, cysts, blackheads, papules, pustules, nodules or other skin ailments.
+From early teens to late in life, some people can’t seem to rid their skin of those pesky red marks, whiteheads, cysts, blackheads, papules, pustules, nodules or other skin blemishes.

 How Acne Forms